Jumbolair Airport: Jumbolair

 John Travolta and his wife Kelly Preston were some of the first land purchasers.
-The runway length allowed Travolta, a pilot, to operate his Boeing 707 jetliner.
+The runway length allowed Travolta, a pilot, to operate his ex-Qantas Airlines Boeing 707 jetliner.
 Travolta announced in May 2017 that the aircraft had been donated to the Historical Aircraft Restoration Society near Wollongong, Australia.
 In January 2007, litigation prevented all property owners in the subdivision from accessing the runway with their aircraft.
 The access issue was resolved when Jumbolair purchased the adjacent land and remaining airport rights.

 Accidents and incidents

 On August 26, 1985, a Luscombe 8E Silvaire, registration number N47BM, was observed to make two steep turns and enter a spin at an altitude of about 200 ft AGL immediately after takeoff from Runway 9 at Greystone; the ensuing crash killed the pilot and passenger and destroyed the airplane.
 Witnesses reported to investigators that the pilot had previously exhibited a lack of control coordination in the aircraft and had engaged in reckless flying on previous occasions.
 The accident is attributed to the pilot's loss of control and his subsequent stall/spin and uncontrolled descent.
 The pilot's "ostentatious display", "improper use of procedure", "overconfidence in [his] personal ability", and "overconfidence in [the] aircraft's ability" are noted in the report.